USS Arizona: Post-war and the 1920s

 Arizona sailed from New York for Hampton Roads on 22 January 1919; she continued south to Guantanamo Bay on 4 February and arrived on four days later.
 The time in Caribbean waters was mostly used in training for battles and fleet maneuvering, although it included a liberty visit to Port of Spain.
 In April, Arizona's crew won the Battenberg Cup rowing competition for the second straight year before the ship was deployed to France once again to escort President Wilson back to the United States.
-While the ship was awaiting Wilson's departure, she was redeployed to Smyrna (now Izmir) in Turkey in response to tensions between Greece and Italy over the awarding of Smyrna to Greece in the Paris Peace Treaty.
+While the ship was awaiting Wilson's departure, she was redeployed to Smyrna (now İzmir) in Turkey in response to tensions between Greece and Italy over the awarding of Smyrna to Greece in the Paris Peace Treaty.
 The Greek and Italian governments had each deployed a major warship to the area (Georgios Averof and Duilio, respectively) to enforce their interests.
 Shortly after Arizona arrived, Greek ground forces arrived in transports and were off-loaded in the port.
 The resultant chaos in the city caused many American citizens in the area to seek shelter on board Arizona.

 When the crisis abated, Arizona was ordered to Constantinople (now Istanbul) before she sailed for home on 15 June.
 She put into the New York Navy Yard on 30 June for an overhaul, where six 5-inch guns were removed and the fire control system was modernized.
 Work was completed in January 1920 and the battleship sailed south to Guantanamo Bay for crew training.
 During this time, Arizona was fitted with a flying-off platform similar to the one given to Texas in March 1919.
 In April, Arizona lost the Battenberg Cup to Nevada, and in June she was present for the Naval Academy's graduation ceremonies.
 In August she became the flagship of Battleship Division Seven, although it was only later in 1920 that the battleship was refitted to be an admiral's flagship.

 In company with six battleships and eighteen destroyers, Arizona was sent south again to transit the Panama Canal in January 1921.
 After meeting up with the Pacific Fleet, Arizona continued on to Peru for a week before the two fleets combined to practice battle maneuvers.
-After a short return to the Atlantic, which included an overhaul in New York, Arizona, under the command of Jehu V. Chase, returned to Peru in the summer before she began operating from her new home port of San Pedro, California, part of Los Angeles, where she was based until 1940.
+After a short return to the Atlantic, which included an overhaul in New York, Arizona, under the command of Jehu V. Chase, returned to Peru in the summer before she began operating from her new home port of San Pedro, Los Angeles, part of Los Angeles, where she was based until 1940.